 AD PRAYER CLUB (ANNO DOMINI): AD Prayer Club is about taking back this year for our Lord!
 The group meets to read and discuss the upcoming Sunday's readings in detail to better prepare for Mass.
 The group also leads various prayer opportunities throughout the year, including Novenas, Rosaries, and Chaplets of Divine Mercy.

-AMBASSADORS: The Ambassadors are a group of students selected to serve as representatives of the school.
-They host prospective students in our Shadowing program, provide tours at Open House, assist local grade schools when needed and perform other activities of a public relations nature throughout the school year.
+AMBASSADORS: Ambassadors serve as representatives of the school.
+They host prospective students in our shadowing program, provide tours at Open House, assist local grade schools when needed or perform other activities throughout the school year.

 BOOK CLUB: Members discuss and share good books, hear about new books which are being added to the school library and are encouraged to suggest books for purchase.

 BOWLING CLUB: Students unwind and enjoy time together in group outings to a local bowling alley.